 The primary goals and objectives of the MSIX Initiative are to:

-Goal 1: Create an electronic exchange for the transfer of migrant student education and health data amongst the States.
+Goal 1 – Maintain an effective electronic exchange for the transfer of migratory children’s education and health data among the States.

 - Objective 1.1 – On an ongoing basis via enhancements, improve the MSIX system and its functionality to advance the facilitation of school enrollment, placement, and credit accrual to ensure MSIX remains a high-quality resource as measured by ratings of overall quality in the annual MSIX Customer Satisfaction Survey.

 - Objective 1.2 – Ensure States follow appropriate cybersecurity guidelines for their MSIX users, that include annual cybersecurity and Personally Identifiable Information (PII) training; and maintain and update, as necessary, their Interconnection Security Agreements (ISAs) and Memorandums of Understanding (MOUs).

 - Objective 1.3 – Strategically promote MSIX trainings to national, State, and local stakeholders, and communicate how MSIX can be used as a resource to meet statutory requirements for interstate coordination.

 Goal 2 – Ensure submission of timely, accurate, and complete data.